Identifying causal effects with subjective ordinal outcomes: Implications of the identification results for practice

 where $w(x):= \frac{1}{Var(X)}\int_{-\infty}^x f_X(t)(t-\mathbbm{E}[X_i])dt$ is a positive function that integrates to unity, with $f_X$ denoting the density of $X_i$.
 By Theorem \ref{propflow}, $\gamma_1$ thus still captures a positively weighted combination of causal effects $\partial_{x} h(x,U_i)$, where the averaging is now also over $x$.
 If all units in the population have the same sign of $\partial_{x} h(x,U_i)$, then this sign can be recovered as that of $\gamma_1$. \citet{MHE} extend the above expression to a case with covariates: if $\mathbbm{E}[X_1|W_i]$ is linear in $W_i$, then $\gamma_1$ can be written as $\mathbbm{E}[\gamma_1(W_i)]$, where the quantities that define $\gamma_1(w)$ are analogous to the above but condition on $W_i=w$, with weights again integrating to unity.\footnote{The linearity assumption is not restrictive if $W_i$ consists of indicators for an exhaustive set of covariate cells, a so-called ``fully-saturated'' regression.} An analogous expression can also be derived for a setting with a binary $X_1$ \citep{Angrist1998,MHE} or an ordered $X_1$ \citep{angristkrreuger}.
 Thus with a single treatment variable $X_1$ of any type, a linear regression equation (\ref{eq:ols}) with fully saturated controls simply re-averages the causal effects of $X_1$ on $H_i$ derived in this paper over a second set of positive weights.

-Unfortunately, the results mentioned above do not carry over to the general setting with multiple treatment variables $X_1 \dots X_J$ and controls estimated by Eq. (\ref{eq:ols}).
-This type of regression is common the happiness literature, with OLS coefficients $\gamma_j$ and $\gamma_k$ compared quantitatively to assess the relative contributions of two or more factors (see e.g. \citealt{luttmer2005}). \citet{contaminationbias} show that regressions like (\ref{eq:ols}) with controls $W$ can be subject to ``contamination bias'', in which the coefficient $\gamma_1$ on $X_1$ includes not only effects from $X_1$, but also effects from the other treatments $X_2 \dots X_{J}$.
+Unfortunately, the results mentioned above do not carry over to the general setting with multiple treatment variables $X_1 \dots X_J$ and controls estimated by Eq. (\ref{eq:ols}). \citet{contaminationbias} show that regressions like (\ref{eq:ols}) with controls $W$ can be subject to ``contamination bias'', in which the coefficient $\gamma_1$ on $X_1$ includes not only effects from $X_1$, but also effects from the other treatments $X_2 \dots X_{J}$.
 In other words, $\gamma_1$ does not cleanly separate variation in $X_1$ from variation in the other treatments.